Nigel De'ath

 Nigel De'ath (born 19 May 1965) is a former speedway rider from England.

 Speedway career

 De'ath rode in the top tier of British Speedway from 1983–1990, riding primarily for Oxford Cheetahs.

-He was an integral part of the Oxford team that won the league and Cup treble during the 1986 British League season.
+He rode for Milton Keynes Knights from 1984 to 1985. and after signing for Oxford, was an integral part of the Oxford team that won the league and Cup treble during the 1986 British League season.